verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 ---

 ## **Overview**
-The VergeIO VMware feature provides a direct interface with vSphere (storage independent) to run a backup agent for VMware virtual machines.
-The VergeIO agent initiates snapshots, with the ability to access both full and incremental backups for either a one-time import or ongoing backup and DR for vSphere environments.
+The VeregOS VMware feature provides a direct interface with vSphere (storage independent) to run a backup agent for VMware virtual machines.
+The VeregOS agent initiates snapshots, with the ability to access both full and incremental backups for either a one-time import or ongoing backup and DR for vSphere environments.
 <br>

 ### **Setting up VMware Backups - High-level Steps**